 “The paradox is that we work towards having the good life, but then we get too busy to enjoy it,” Gruhn warns.
 You have to work out the right balance for yourself.

-Questions: What business have you considered running?
-What have you done to get started?
+Have you always dreamed to be an entrepreneur?
+What business have you considered running?
+Have you done anything to get started?
 What has held you back?
 Please join in the conversation.